jakub-stastny/flashcards/README.md

 For instance Duolingo taught me the word _emparedado_, sandwich.
 In Spain I never heard it once, everyone says _bocadillo_.
 In Colombia everyone says _sandwich_.
-I don't know where is emparedado being used, and since I haven't encountered it, to me it's a totally irrelevant.
+I don't know where is emparedado being used, and since I haven't encountered it, to me it's a totally irrelevant word.

 Part of flashcards is `words_by_relevance` script.
 Save messages from your Spanish friends, blog posts you are interested in understanding etc in a file and run